 Before smartphones happened, you usually had all of your contacts in different places.
 Phone contacts on your phone, email contacts on your email ID, Facebook contacts on Facebook, etc. These days you have all your contacts synced to your smartphone and that’s a good idea in theory.
 However, the implementation isn’t always ideal.
 You may have often stumbled upon your contact list, full of duplicate contacts.
 On Android your contacts are usually synced to Google so that anytime you log in with your Google ID on a new phone, all your contacts are there.
 Yet, you also have the option to create local backups in the form of .vcf files.
 This can result in a number of duplicate contacts.
-Luckily, Android also gives you options to manage and merge duplicate contacts on Android and iOS devices.
+Luckily, Android also gives you options to manage, delete and merge duplicate contacts on Android and iOS devices.

-Manage and Merge Duplicate Contacts on Android and iOS via Web
+Manage, Delete & Merge Duplicate Contacts on Android and iOS via Web

 Android devices have a Contacts app which lets you do pretty much all the managing you need.
 But usually, the contacts you merge or delete may not be reflected online in your Google Contacts.
 Furthermore, different OEM devices ship with different contact apps which makes the experience inconsistent.
 If we showed you how to do something using the Google Contacts app available on Pixel and other stock Android devices, it may not work on your Samsung device.
 Similarly, a tutorial for Samsung devices may not necessarily work on Huawei devices.
 Google Contacts app though has a couple of advantages over stock OEM apps.
 First, it is available in the Play Store for everyone, and second, it can be used on the web.

 The version on the web even has a dedicated tool to let you find and act upon duplicate contacts.

 - To use it, you’ll first need to head over to contacts.google.com and sign-in with your Google ID.